mdlincoln/mdlincoln.github.io/_posts/2014-04-02-marvelous-mechanical-bodies.md

 [^10]: On this [painted] board is superimposed a single independent
-    board, on which Europe is represented, and which is designed so that she can bend her head and knees in a decent and civil motion with the rest of her body…(translations by author unless otherwise noted) "Huic tabulae applicata est et superposita, alia singularis et libera tabula, in qua Europa repraesentatur, ea ita conformata est, ut et caput et genua cum decenti et ciuili motu totuis corporis
+    board, on which Europe is represented, and which is designed so that she can bend her head and knees in a decent and civil motion with the rest of her body...(translations by author unless otherwise noted) "Huic tabulae applicata est et superposita, alia singularis et libera tabula, in qua Europa repraesentatur, ea ita conformata est, ut et caput et genua cum decenti et ciuili motu totuis corporis